 You’ve been sitting at a railway station, watching others come and go on trains.
 But you’re not really sure where you’re headed.

 It doesn’t matter why everyone else seems sure.
 And you might never be.
-That’s ok.
+That’s okay.

 The of wasting life brings pressure just jump on any train.